She can’t vote, but 2020 Democrats want her support anyway

 Silva has had dinner with Kamala Harris, policy roundtables with Elizabeth Warren and Joe Biden, and vegan tamales with Cory Booker.
-Just this week, after Pete Buttigieg saw she attended Supreme Court arguments on the program shielding her from deportation, the candidate called to make sure she knew he was supportive of her cause.
+Just this week, after Pete Buttigieg noticed she attended Supreme Court arguments on the program shielding her from deportation, the candidate called to make sure she knew he supported her cause.

-“Presidential wannabees, when they come here —I don’t know a single one that hasn’t met with her,” said Harry Reid, the former U.S. Senate Majority Leader, who helped elevate Silva’s profile during his push for immigration reform.
-Reid said he didn’t know if Silva would like the title of “kingmaker” but said “there’s no question in my mind that candidates are well-served to visit with her.”
+“Presidential wannabes, when they come here —I don’t know a single one that hasn’t met with her,” said Harry Reid, the former U.S. Senate Majority Leader, who helped elevate Silva’s profile during his push for immigration reform.
+“There’s no question in my mind that candidates are well served to visit with her.”

-Silva’s busy calendar highlights the power of Latino voters in Nevada, the third state in Democrats’ primary calendar.
-The state has a large immigrant community and Latinos account for roughly 19% of the electorate, according to the Pew Research Center.
+Silva’s busy calendar highlights the power of Latino voters in Nevada, the third state on Democrats’ primary calendar.
+The state has a large immigrant community, and Latinos account for roughly 19% of the electorate, according to the Pew Research Center.
 Many of those voters are Democrats, making Nevada’s contest a critical test of the candidates’ appeal among a group with rising political power in the party.

 While immigration has taken a back seat to health care and impeachment in the national primary debate, it remains on the forefront for Nevada Democrats, many of whom want candidates to have a plan to permanently protect Dreamers and offer a path to citizenship, among a host of other changes.

-One of about 13,000 young immigrants in the state temporarily shielded from deportation under the Deferred Action for Childhood Arrivals program, Silva has become a visible figure in the push for immigration reform since meeting Reid in 2009.
+Silva, one of about 13,000 young immigrants in the state who are temporarily shielded from deportation under the Deferred Action for Childhood Arrivals program, has become a visible figure in the push for immigration reform since meeting Reid in 2009.
 President Barack Obama cited her in a 2014 immigration speech, and she spoke at the 2016 Democratic National Convention.
 In 2016, she declared Hillary Clinton’s immigration plan to be the most feasible and endorsed her, helping Clinton as she won the Nevada caucuses and later carried the purple state.

-If she were to endorse, “it gives that candidate the ability to say that they have been vetted by someone who is fighting with the immigrant community for the immigrant community,” said Democratic state Sen. Yvanna Cancela, a close friend of Silva.
-“I think that is a badge of respect that obviously candidates are actively seeking.”
+Her endorsement “gives that candidate the ability to say that they have been vetted by someone who is fighting with the immigrant community for the immigrant community,” said Democratic state Sen. Yvanna Cancela, a close friend of Silva’s.

-Over chips and salsa at family-run Mexican restaurants or, in Cory Booker’s case, vegan tamales and prayer at the altar in a local home, Silva has tried to focus the candidates on personal stories.
-She and others often described the fears immigrants face and the complexities of navigating of the U.S. immigration system.
-They’ve talked about victims of sexual assault who are too afraid to report to police because they don’t have legal status.
+Over chips and salsa at family-run Mexican restaurants or, in Booker’s case, vegan tamales and prayer at an altar in a local home, Silva has tried to focus the candidates on personal stories.
+She and others often describe the fears immigrants face and the complexities of the U.S. immigration system.
+They talk about sexual assault victims who are scared to report to police because they don’t have legal status.
 They recount how family members were forced to leave and remain out of the country for up to 10 years before applying to legally rejoin their family.

 “It’s very different when you’re the one that’s afraid of the police, when you’re the one that’s afraid of ICE, when you’re the one that goes to bed at night thinking, ‘Will I come home tomorrow?’”
 Silva said.

-Silva sometimes tells them her story, about being brought at age 4 by her parents across the border from Mexico without legal permission.
+Silva sometimes tells them her story, about crossing the border from Mexico at age 4 with her parents without legal possession.
 Until she was 26 and Nevada began issuing driver privilege cards to immigrants, she relied on the bus to get around sprawling Las Vegas.
-She runs a nonprofit that connects immigrants with support and legal help but says she ensures her family or friends can access her bank account to pay her bills in case her legal status changes and she ends up in an immigrant detention facility.
+She runs a nonprofit that connects immigrants with support and legal help but says she ensures her family or friends can access her bank account to pay her bills in case her legal status changes and she ends up detained.

 “Our literal everything is in somebody else’s hands,” she said.
 “I don’t have a say over my life.”

-While meeting with candidates, her fellow Latino immigrants often give the 2020 hopefuls small tokens to remember them, like an image of St. Jude, the patron saint of lost causes, or an escapulario, a devotional necklace featuring the Catholic icon Our Lady of Guadalupe, the patron saint of Mexico, that’s seen as a protection from bad things.
+While meeting with candidates, her fellow Latino immigrants often give the 2020 hopefuls small tokens to remember them, like an image of St. Jude, the patron saint of lost causes, or an “escapulario,” a devotional necklace featuring Our Lady of Guadalupe, the patron saint of Mexico, that’s seen as a protection from bad things.

 “They can’t vote.
 The one thing they can give is their time and literally their treasures, which is their religious artifacts,” Silva said.